 Educated at Hope College, Grand Valley State University, and the University of Erlangen, Butler served in the United States Army, then worked as a wage-slave before becoming a full time author.
 He is an internationally-recognized authority on maritime subjects and a popular guest-speaker, having given presentations at the National Archives in Washington DC, the Mariners Museum, and in the United Kingdom.
 He has also been frequently included in the on-board enrichment series of Cunard’s Queen Elizabeth 2 and Queen Mary 2, as well as the ships of the Royal Caribbean and Norwegian cruise lines.

 Butler’s newest book, Field Marshal–The Life and Death of Erwin Rommel, was published in July 2015 by Casemate Publishing.
-He is currently at work on three new writing projects: …Of All Things to be Won — Scotland’s War for Freedom; and The Achilles Gambit — Book Two of the Blade Files, and The Prometheus Letter — Book Three of the Blade Files, these last two part of his new foray into the world of cyberpunk adventure fiction.
+He is currently at work on three new non-fiction writing projects: Pearl — the 7th Day of December 1941; TANK!
+The Battle of Arracourt; and The Last Stand of the Wolfpacks — Convoy ONS 5 and Winning the Battle of the Atlantic; as well as two new fiction projects: and The Prometheus Letter — Book Three of the Blade Files, and The Cassandra Concept — Book Four of the Blade Files; these last two part of his new foray into the world of cyberpunk adventure fiction.

 A self-proclaimed “semi-professional beach bum,” Butler divides what little time he spends away from his writing between wandering long stretches of warm, sandy beaches, his love of woodworking, his fascination with building model ships, and tinkering on his ’72 Triumph Spitfire.
 After living and working in Los Angeles, California, for several years, in 2014 Butler relocated–permanently, he hopes!–to Atlantic Beach, Florida, where the beaches are much better.